 In a recent judgment of Sugreev Kumar v. the State of Punjab, a bench comprising of Justice Dinesh Maheshwari and Abhay Mohan Sapre has said that to invoke section 319 of CrPC stronger evidence is required than a mere probability of involvement.
 The bench was hearing the matter in appeal arising out of Punjab and Haryana High Court order dated 2 Feb 2018 in Cri.
 Revision Application No. 2626/2014 whereby High Court has upheld the order of Additional Sessions Judge, Fazilka.

 Section 319 of CrPC deals with the power of the court to proceed against that person who appears to be guilty of an offence, that person can be summoned by the court for fresh trial.
 The main aim of this provision is that real culprits should not get away without punishment.
 In this case, the court said that Court is empowered to proceed against any person not shown as an accused, if it appears from the evidence that such person has committed any offense for which, he could be tried together with the other accused persons.

 Court’s observation in the current case

 Court has set aside the Punjab and Haryana High Court order and directed the trial court to reconsider the prayer of prosecution for proceeding against the proposed accused person afresh and the court also said that it is made clear that we have not pronounced on the merits of the case.

 Conclusion and Case Comment

-At last, we can say that this was a balanced judgment and supreme court has only opined on the aspect of section 319 of CrPC and made it clear that it is the trial court who will decide on the merit of the case.
+At last, we can say that this was a balanced judgment and the supreme court has only opined on the aspect of section 319 of CrPC and made it clear that it is the trial court that will decide on the merit of the case.